 How a Chiropractor Can Help

-At ChiroCare of Florida, we create highly individualized treatment plans for each of our patients to uniquely address their specific conditions and pain.
+At ChiroCare of Florida, we create highly individualized treatment plans and therapy for each of our patients to uniquely address their specific conditions and pain.

 Schedule an Appointment Today

 With ten locations throughout South Florida, extended evening hours, and weekend appointments available, there's no reason to put off seeking treatment for lower back pain when bending over any longer.
-Our chiropractors have more than 100 years of combined experience and are here to help you start on the path to a pain-free life.
+Our chiropractors have more than 100 years of combined experience and are here to help you start on the path to pain relief and to restore function.

 Call us today to schedule an initial consultation or your regular appointment at (877) 388-2165.
 Our friendly representatives will briefly review your medical history and insurance information prior to your first visit and inform you of your benefits so you'll know precisely what your financial responsibility is toward treatment before you even arrive.